Anemia in Dogs: Causes, Symptoms, and Bloodwork Explained

 - • IV fluids: Maintain blood pressure and circulation

-- • Hospitalization: Close monitoring for critical cases
+- • Hospitalization: Close monitoring in ICU

-Specific Treatments by Cause:
+Treatment by Cause:

 Supportive Care: